dwiprst13/dwiprst13/README.md

 I work on random project and push it on here (Sometimes private).

+Currently in the 750 hour period of being a Go backend developer.

 ## Language and Tools:
 Language I've try is:
 <p align="center">